 Shorts or Bibs?

-If you were to poll road cyclists on riding with shorts or bibs, the majority would say that bibs are the hands down best choice for medium to longer rides, and that shorts are reserved for shorter rides or leisure rides.
-In our testing here at OutdoorGearLab, we generally concurred with this assumption, with the exception of touring shorts, which suit a difference riding need.
-For the sort of folks who like to go pound out 50 or 60 miles on the weekends or do their annual century ride, bibs are the way to go.
-For those folks who like to go out on week long tours, spending 8 or 10 hours in the saddle, stopping in towns, needing to get in and out of your clothes for obvious reasons, bibs can really be inconvenient - needing to take your jersey off to get your shoulder straps down in a cramped bathroom stall, etc.
+If you were to poll road cyclists on riding with shorts or bibs, the majority would say that bibs are the hands-down best choice for medium to long rides and that shorts are reserved for shorter rides or leisure.
+In our testing here at OutdoorGearLab, we generally concurred with this assumption, with the exception of touring shorts, which can sometimes favor shorts, depending on how hard or leisurely you ride.
+For the sort of folks who like to pound out 50 or 60 miles on the weekends or do their annual century ride, bibs are the way to go.
+For those folks that like to go out on week-long tours, spending 8 or 10 hours in the saddle, stopping in towns, needing to get in and out of your clothes for obvious reasons, bibs can really be inconvenient — needing to take your jersey off to get your shoulder straps down in a cramped bathroom stall, etc.

 The distinguishing factor of bibs is the upper part with the shoulder straps.
-These straps hold the chamois in place, minimizing movement while changing positions on the bike or even walking around.
+These straps hold the shorts and chamois in place, minimizing movement while changing positions on the bike or even walking around.
 This reduces hot spots and chafing along the waistline and can help reduce saddle sores from spending a long time in the saddle, as well as keeping the fabric from bunching up around the crotch.
 Bibs are also more comfortable around the waist.
-Continual pressure around the abdomen while cycling can lead to gastronomic distress — a situation that isn't always easily dealt with on the road.
-The lack of waistband also allows for less restrictive breathing while on your bike.
+The restriction and pressure around the abdomen while cycling can lead to sucking in or other sorts of form distortion, leading to breathing problems or even gastronomic distress — a situation that isn't always easily dealt with on the road.
+Plus drawstrings and waistbands are never comfortable for much longer than 30 minutes, especially when they need to be tight enough to keep from revealing your bum on the bike.

-With all the benefits of bibs, it's hard to think shorts are worth it, but they have can have great advantages - plus personal preference might push some toward shorts.
+With all the benefits of bibs, it's hard to think shorts are worth it, but they have can have great advantages.
 Shorts are cooler than bibs.
-The uppers on bibs provide more coverage, which traps heat.
+Bibs' upper cover more of the torso, trapping more heat and adding more friction.
 Brands mitigate this in various ways, including fine mesh and varying the cut of the garment like the Pearl Izumi Elite In-R-Cool Bike Bib shorts, which included a large open vent across the lower back.
 Not only do shorts have the natural advantage of less coverage, but some models take the extra step of including venting features in the legs, like the Louis Garneau CB Carbon 2 shorts.

 Shorts can be more versatile off of the bike.
 A pit stop becomes a little more involved when you have to negotiate bib straps from under your jersey just to relieve yourself.
 After a ride, bike shorts with a lower profile can be worn under a pair of street shorts as well, but good hygiene dictates that you not be that guy: take a quick bird bath in a bathroom sink or use hand wipes and change into normal clothes if you can.